lextm/blog/_posts/2006/2006-3-23-time-to-make-a-community-of-our-own.md

 ---
+description: This post is about the status of CBC and the future of CBC community.
+excerpt_separator: <!--more-->
 layout: post
-title: "Time to Make a Community of Our Own!"
-description: This post is about the status of CBC and the future of CBC community.
-tags: Code-Beautifier-Collection Delphi
 permalink: /time-to-make-a-community-of-our-own-4ef02a287965
-excerpt_separator: <!--more-->
+tags: code-beautifier-collection delphi
+title: Time to Make a Community of Our Own!
 ---
 (CSDN March 23, 2006)